Atlanta Gay Travel

 In addition to the festival and main pride parade, the Atlanta Pride Committee hosts three other annual pride marches: the Trans March, Bi & Pan March, and Dyke March.

-Atlanta Black Pride Weekend is the city’s second annual gay pride celebration, uniting a strong community of people of color together over Labor Day Weekend for a host of events and festival performances by well-known black performing artists.
+Atlanta Black Pride Weekend is the city’s second annual gay pride celebration, uniting a strong community of people of color together over Labor Day Weekend for a host of events and performances by well-known black performing artists.

 A unique characteristic of Atlanta Black Pride is that both male and female-oriented events are organized—not to propagate the gender binary, but to provide environments that are better tailored for everyone.